GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 <br>

 ## How Does This Work?
-The Trust Store Management Script (TSMS) will help you to select and bundle CA certificates for all known PIV/CAC issuers.
-You can also [exclude specific certificates from the output](#run-the-script).
+The Trust Store Management Script (TSMS) will help you to bundle CA certificates for all known PIV/CAC issuers.
+You can [exclude specific certificates from the output](#run-the-script).
 The script outputs the selected certificates to a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) file.

 The script package contains three artifacts:

 **1. targets.json**
-* The **targets.json** configuration file lists all eligible CA certificates and a short list of attributes (e.g., subject, issuer, validity dates, serial number, install, etc.) for each.<!--I really don't think we need to define "JSON."-->
+* The **targets.json** configuration file lists all eligible CA certificates and a short list of attributes (e.g., subject, issuer, validity dates, serial number, install) for each.<!--I really don't think we need to define "JSON."-->

 * All CA certificates with an _INSTALL_ attribute status of _TRUE_ will be bundled into the output file.
 You can exclude a certificate from the output by setting its _INSTALL_ status to _FALSE_.